awslabs/ssosync/README.md

 Running ssosync once means that any changes to your Google directory will not appear in AWS SSO.
 To sync. regularly, you can run ssosync via AWS Lambda.

-You will find using the provided CDK deployment scripts the easiest method.
-Install the [AWS CDK](https://aws.amazon.com/cdk/) before you start.
+You will find ssosync in the [AWS Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo/).

 ## SAM